-- Ayoub's (2004) artificial neural networks model is highly recommended for predicting pressure drop in vertical well in multiphase flow especially for the data range used to utilize the model. - Beggs & Brill Correlation (1973) is a good correlation and also recommended to be used when Ayoub's (2004) model is not available. - More improvements and developments in the artificial neural networks models for predicting pressure drop in the multiphase vertical flowing wells will definitely lead to better and accurate prediction in the future.
+- Ayoub (2004) artificial neural networks model is highly recommended for predicting pressure drop in vertical well in multiphase flow especially for the data range recommended by the model. - Beggs & Brill Correlation (1973) is a good correlation and also recommended to be used when Ayoub (2004) model is not available. - More improvements and developments in the artificial neural networks models for predicting pressure drop in the multiphase vertical flowing wells will definitely lead to better and accurate prediction in the future.
 Hence, all focuses and researches are highly recommended to go through that direction.

-Not to be forgotten, there are still many empirical correlations, mechanistic models and artificial neural networks in the literature which have not be evaluated in this study and may have more or less accuracy result when predicting pressure drop in vertical wells.
+Not to be forgotten, there are still many empirical correlations, mechanistic models and artificial neural networks in the literature which have not been evaluated in this study and may have more or less accurate results when predicting pressure drop in vertical wells.
 However, the methods were selected based on the authors' perspective.
-And therefore, all the conclusions and recommendations were based on the selected methods.
+Therefore, all the conclusions and recommendations were based on the selected methods.